johnblesswin/esvcp/README.md

 This repository contains the complete MATLAB implementation, experimental datasets, and figure-generation scripts for the paper:

-> **An Enhanced Semantic Visual Cryptographic Protocol (ESVCP) with Adaptive Error Diffusion and Multi-Layer LSB Embedding for Secure Multimedia Communications** — *Scientific Reports*, 2026.
+> **An Enhanced Semantic Visual Cryptographic Protocol (ESVCP) with Adaptive Error Diffusion and Multi-Layer LSB Embedding for Secure Multimedia Communications** —

 The ESVCP framework introduces **three novel innovations** for secure multimedia steganography: